afdw/petitc/README.md

 Functions the typecheck and generate CFG for instructions accept, in addition to the AST types and lexical environments, so-called "continuations" are return the path to first (generated) block of the instruction.
 A continuation contains the return type of the current function and paths to blocks that need to be execute in case of normal fallthrough after the given instruction, after break or after continue.

 As we need to keep track of all blocks, functions and variables (which can be arbitrarily nested) to be able to provide a full list of them in the end, "cumulations" are used, which can hold an arbitrary value and lists of aforementioned objects.

+### Codegen

+The `Codegen` module implements very crude code generation by directly generating x86-64 assembly, calculating expressions using the stack.

+The ABI used is slightly different (arguments are always passed on the stack, additional pointers for the support of nested functions are pushed onto the stack), so there are adapters for `malloc`, `putchar` and `main`.